 - Adding text to non-text content

 Consider adding a text alternative descriptions to images, audio, and video contents as well as adding a name to controls such as ‘submit’ or ‘enter’.
-For example, consider adding a text description to describe an image, rather than solely relying on the image.
-Adding text to non-text content can help make content accessible to a wide variety of users, as well as provide clarity.
+This could involve implementing photos with alternative text, including images, or animations.
+Adding non-text content is an easy way to help make content more accessible through reinforcing or conveying information in different ways for different users.